AIRob/mesos-in-action-code-samples/chapter10/README.md

+# Chapter 10
-This directory contains examples from chapter 10: Developing a Mesos Framework.
+This directory contains examples from Chapter 10: Developing a Mesos Framework.
 Both the scheduler and executor are developed using Mesos 0.22.2 and Python 2.7.

 ## Notes